-The established Blue Economy sectors in the Netherlands directly employ more than 141 thousand people and generate approx. €15.4 billion in GVA (2021).
-While representing a modest contribution to the national economy, the Dutch Blue Economy sectors contributing by approx. 2% to national GVA and 1.5% to national employment.
+The established Blue Economy sectors in the Netherlands directly employ nearly 187,000 people and generate approximately €25.8 billion in GVA (2022).
+While representing a modest contribution to the national economy, the Dutch Blue Economy sectors contributed by approx. 2.9% to national GVA and 1.9% to national employment.

-The size and share of the Blue Economy has remained relatively stable in the Netherlands since 2009.
-In absolute terms, the number of people employed in the Dutch Blue Economy registered a 32% increase in 2019 from its 2009 level.
-But it then suffered a 18% decrease in the following year, largely because of the COVID-19 pandemic, before partially recovering in 2021.
+The size and share of the Blue Economy in terms of employment have remained relatively stable in the Netherlands since 2009.
+In absolute terms, the number of people employed in the Dutch Blue Economy increased by 50 thousand people in the decade between 2009 and 2019 (+37%).
+However, it then suffered a decrease of 34,000 people in the following year (-17%), largely due to the COVID-19 pandemic.
+It has then partially recovered, yet without matching its pre-pandemic levels.

 The Royal Netherlands Institute for Sea Research (NIOZ) is the national oceanographic institute and the Netherlands’ centre of expertise for ocean, sea and coast.
 The overarching research questions at NIOZ are related to understanding how marine systems work, how they are changing due to anthropogenic and natural impacts, and what benefits can be obtained from them in a sustainable manner.